Zukzuk/narrowcasting/README.md

-# Komga Narrowcasting App
+# Media library narrowcasting applications

 A Node.js narrowcasting application designed to serve your media library images with a simple REST API and frontend interface.
 This app is Docker-ready and includes configurations for both development and production environments.
+Currently compatible with the following API's
+- Komga
+- Plex

 ## CQRS Pattern